farzanyazdanjou/coconut-open-api-js/README.md

 Set an attribute which will tell the API to allow invite only location, service and user to be used when creating an appointment.

+- `withinUserCategory(userCategory: number)`

+Set a relationship which will tell the API to use the given user category identifier when creating an appointment.

 - `withoutMeetingLink(skipMeetingLinkGeneration?: boolean)`

 Set an attribute which will tell the API to skip the meeting link generation when creating an appointment.